Japan angered by French TV host's nuclear joke

 TOKYO Japan has reacted angrily to a French television host who showed a composite picture of national team goalkeeper Eiji Kawashima with four arms and made a joke about the "Fukushima effect".

-Praising Kawashima's performance in Japan's surprise 1-0 victory over France in a football friendly in Paris last Friday, Laurent Ruquier's wisecrack drew laughter and applause in the studio.
+Praising Kawashima's performance in Japan's 1-0 win over France in a football friendly last Friday, Laurent Ruquier's wisecrack prompted laughter and applause in the studio.

-However, Japan's Chief Cabinet Secretary Osamu Fujimura on Tuesday called Ruquier's remark - a reference to last year's nuclear crisis in Fukushima - "inappropriate".
+Japan's Chief Cabinet Secretary Osamu Fujimura on Tuesday called Ruquier's remark, a reference to last year's nuclear crisis in Fukushima, "inappropriate".

-He added that the Japanese Embassy in France had sent a letter of protest to the TV station France 2.
+He added that the Japanese Embassy in France had sent a letter of protest to the television station France 2.

 The letter said the remark "hurts the feelings of people affected by the disaster and hinders efforts for reconstruction," Fujimura added.